RhizomeDB/dbsp-notes/README.md

 ## 2.6 Time

 Dataflow engines require a concept of ordering.
-Each node in the circuit MUST be labeled with an incrementing integer that represents the number of times that it has gone through that subcircuit.
+Each node in the circuit MUST be contain an incrementing integer "clock" that represents the number of times that it has been touched.
 [DBSP] represents [timestamp]s for the root circuit using a counter which denotes the current epoch.

 Every recursive subcircuit MUST refine its parent's timestamp.
 This is signalled via a pair which associates the timestamp with the iteration count through the subcircuit.
 The pairs MUST be given in the following order: `{epoch, iteration}`.
 Both values MUST be given as unsigned integers.
 They form a [partial order], and MUST use [product order] for comparison.